 Current Economic Situation

-The Russian economy, dragged by the free fall in oil and other commodity prices, a tumbling ruble as well as big interest rate hikes, has remained in a dire situation.
-Weak domestic consumption following the sharp currency depreciation and sliding investment, aggravated by the continued economic damage from the Kremlin’s standoff with the West over Ukraine and the intensification of sanctions and countersanctions, have been a major culprit of the setback.
-On the other hand, the weak ruble has exerted negative impacts on the country’s deteriorating credit ratings and augmented the risk of default on its foreign obligations.
+The Russian economy, dragged by soft oil and commodity prices, a tumbling ruble as well as big interest rate hikes, has remained in a dire situation.
+Weak domestic consumption following the sharp currency depreciation and sliding investment, aggravated by the continued economic damage from the Kremlin’s standoff with the West over Ukraine and the intensification of sanctions and countersanctions, has been a major culprit of the setback.
+To compound problems, the staggering ruble has once exerted negative impacts on the country’s deteriorating credit ratings and augmented the risk of default on its foreign obligations.
 Along with fiscal tightening, the Russian economy is projected to have contracted by 0.2% in 2016, following a 2.8% setback in the previous year.